-Encoding schemes (the bit pattern that represents a given character) vary among platforms (System i, Windows) and also between languages (Chinese, English, Spanish, etc.).
+Encoding schemes (the bit pattern that represents a given character) vary among platforms (IBM i, Windows) and also between languages (Chinese, English, Spanish, etc.).
 For example, the character '¢' has many different encodings.
-On a System i we can find it in US English as x'4A', most Latin languages as x'B0', and Japanese as x'B1'.
+On an IBM i we can find it in US English as x'4A', most Latin languages as x'B0', and Japanese as x'B1'.
 It is encoded on the IBM PC code page as x'9B', on the PC Multilingual code page as x'BD' and in Windows as x'A2'.

 In order for characters to appear properly across the various platforms and languages, they need to be translated from their stored encoding to the encoding used by the observer.
 IBM i accomplishes this automatically through the use of CCSID values.
 Characters that are "tagged" with a particular CCSID are automatically translated whenever they are accessed by a job with a different CCSID value.
 This means that a '¢' stored by a U.S. user will appear as a '¢' on a workstation accessed by a user in Quebec, Canada even though the character has a different encoding for each of them.

 Although translation is automatic among IBM i based jobs, Sequel software must manage the translation when sending results to stream files or a personal computer.
 This translation occurs whenever the EXECUTE command is used to create results in email, IFS stream files, HFS documents, and PC files or results windows displayed via ViewPoint.
 REPORT results sent to an IFS file or converted to PDF format must also be converted to a PC based encoding, as are PRINT results that are emailed.

 This document describes the method of the Sequel directed translation and how to configure Seque so that the translation is performed correctly.